-No provision for the Hong Kong Profits Tax has been made as the Company has no taxable income derived in Hong Kong during the years ended 31 December 2021 and 2020.
+No provision for the Hong Kong Profits Tax has been made as the Company has no taxable income derived in Hong Kong during the years ended 31 December 2022 and 2021.

 Jinyueda Development and Victor Best Investment, which were incorporated in Hong Kong in 2017, are subject to Hong Kong Profits Tax at the rate of 16.5% on the assessable profits in Hong Kong.
-Neither Jinyueda Development nor Victor Best Investment has assessable profits derived in Hong Kong during the years ended 31 December 2021 and 2020.
+Neither Jinyueda Development nor Victor Best Investment has assessable profits derived in Hong Kong during the years ended 31 December 2022 and 2021.

-LeiShuo Ventures and Rui Xing Holdings were incorporated in the BVI and none of them has assessable profits derived in Hong Kong during the years ended 31 December 2021 and 2020.
+LeiShuo Ventures and Rui Xing Holdings were incorporated in the BVI and none of them has assessable profits derived in Hong Kong during the years ended 31 December 2022 and 2021.

 Pursuant to the PRC Income Tax Law and the respective regulations, all the subsidiaries of the Group operating in Mainland China are subject to Corporate Income Tax ("CIT") at a rate of 25% on the taxable income.
 On 7 November 2019, JiaChen Floor was recognised by the relevant authorities as "High Technology Enterprise".
-Accordingly, JiaChen Floor was entitled to a preferential CIT rate of 15% for years ended 31 December 2021 and 2020.
+Accordingly, JiaChen Floor was entitled to a preferential CIT rate of 15% for years ended 31 December 2022 and 2021.
 Changzhou Jintai and Changzhou Jingang, which were established in the PRC in 2017, are subject to PRC CIT at the applicable standard rate of 25% on their taxable profits and each of Changzhou Jintai and Changzhou Jingang has no taxable profit since their respective dates of establishment.

-During the years ended 31 December 2021 and 2020, in accordance with the then applicable notice "Cai Shui [2015] Notice 119", "Cai Shui [2018] Notice 99" and the new notice "Cai Shui [2021] Notice 13", 100% (2020: 75%) of the Group's qualifying research and development expenses were allowed, respectively, as additional deductions for the purposes of the CIT calculations.
-Details of the Group's research and development expenses during the years ended 31 December 2021 and 2020 are disclosed in Note 9(b).
+During the years ended 31 December 2022 and 2021, in accordance with the then applicable notice "Cai Shui [2015] Notice 119", "Cai Shui [2018] Notice 99" and the new notice "Cai Shui [2021] Notice 13", 100% (2021: 100%) of the Group's qualifying research and development expenses were allowed, respectively, as additional deductions for the purposes of the CIT calculations.
+Details of the Group's research and development expenses during the years ended 31 December 2022 and 2021 are disclosed in Note 9(b).

 According to applicable regulations prevailing in the PRC, dividends distributed by a company established in the PRC to foreign investors with respect to profits derived after 1 January 2008 are generally subject to a 10% withholding tax.
 Under the double taxation arrangement between the PRC and Hong Kong, the relevant withholding tax rate applicable to the Group is reduced from 10% to 5% subject to the fulfilment of certain conditions.
-As set out in Note 30(b), at 31 December 2021 and 2020, no provision for deferred tax is recognised with respect to the withholding tax on undistributed profits of JiaChen Floor as the Group can control the dividend policy of JiaChen Floor which has no plan to make dividend distribution in the foreseeable future.
+As set out in Note 30(c), at 31 December 2022 and 2021, no provision for deferred tax is recognised with respect to the withholding tax on undistributed profits of JiaChen Floor as the Group can control the dividend policy of JiaChen Floor which has no plan to make dividend distribution in the foreseeable future.